 Dimon noted that the bank maintains a resilient balance sheet, including a loss-absorbing capacity of 547 billion USD and 1.4 trillion USD in cash and marketable securities.
 He assessed the US economy as steady, with a low unemployment rate and stable consumer spending.
 However, he highlighted two main risks: the potentially inflationary effects of future expenditure and geopolitical instability.

-JPMorgan Chase & Co. forecast net interest income (excluding markets) of approximately 90 billion USD in 2025, a decrease of 2 billion USD compared to 2024.
+JPMorgan Chase & Co. projected net interest income (excluding markets) of approximately 90 billion USD in 2025, a decrease of 2 billion USD compared to 2024.

 The bank anticipated expenses of approximately 95.0 billion USD, representing an increase of 3.9 billion USD compared with 2024.
 The rise in costs was attributed by management to inflation.

-JPMorgan Chase & Co. released its Q1 2025 statistics on 11 April 2025.
+JPMorgan Chase & Co. released its Q1 2025 results on 11 April 2025.
 The key highlights are provided below in comparison with the corresponding period in 2024:

 Revenue: 45.3 billion USD (+8%)